-After you have access to the universal analytics account and logged in, you can create a segment to narrow down the data pertaining to your website.
+After you have access to the university-wide analytics account and logged in, you can create a segment to narrow down the data pertaining to your website.
 However, because this account gathers data from most sites here at Oregon State University, you will see data from other OSU websites (explanation below).

 You can now apply this segment to any report in Google Analytics.